CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 Patch Diffing

-In some cases, developers bury their security fixes among many other changes - especially painful when working with large binaries.
+In some cases, developers bury their security fixes among many other changes, making analysis painful when working with large binaries.
 Thankfully, this patch is very easy to diff 🙏 Two files changed, the first is logs_handler.go

 diff --git a/core/handlers/v2/logs_handler.go b/core/handlers/v2/logs_handler.go